Twins vs. Blue Jays Player Props Betting Odds

 Guerrero Stats

-- Vladimir Guerrero Jr. has 12 doubles, eight home runs, 18 walks and 34 RBI (56 total hits).
-He's also swiped two bases.
+- Vladimir Guerrero Jr. has 57 hits with 12 doubles, eight home runs and 18 walks.
+He has driven in 34 runs with two stolen bases.

 Guerrero Recent Games